sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - Meals -  Beans, lentils, peas, lean meats, low-fat dairy products
         - Second, switch most or all of your grain foods to whole grains.
 Whole grain breads, pastas, cereals, and snack foods contain more fiber and nutrients, so you’ll be satisfied with less.

+- Quotable [Quotes]
+    - “He who knows only his own side of the case, knows little of that.”
+- Tech
+    - Quantum computers are expected to break modern public key cryptography owing to Shor’s algorithm.
+As a result, these cryptosystems need to be replaced by quantum-resistant algorithms, also known as post-quantum cryptography (PQC) algorithms.

+- [Stock Market][PersonalFinance]
+    -  Owning a put enables you to sell the underlying asset for a specified price by a given date.
+That shields you from any declines below that price until the option expires